Vegetation Fires and Cultural Heritage: the Getty Museum Case

 The Getty Center and the vegetation around the compound (Credits: Google Maps)

 Smoke, hot air and toxic gases produced by a forest or vegetation fire con be led by winds inside containing vulnerable historic or cultural artefacts and damage them inside a building, the same way smoke and combustion products can do it when produced by an internal fire.
-Thus, the fire has highlighted the frequently forgotten need of assessing also the risk of external fire in assessing museum and Cultural Heritage safety.

 Leave a Reply